2017 Jewish Community Center bomb threats: Israeli-American man

-In November 2018, he was sentenced to 10 years in prison, plus a fine and 1 year probation.
-Kadar was not named in Israeli courts because he was tried as a minor, but he was identified in indictment papers issued by the US.
+In November 2018, he was sentenced in Israel to 10 years in prison, plus a fine and 1 year probation.
+Kadar full name was not named in Israeli courts because he was tried as a minor, but he was identified in indictment papers issued by the US.
 He would have been sentenced to 17 years if not for his mental issues: autism spectrum and paranoid delusions.
 Described as highly intelligent, his crimes earned him $240,000 in Bitcoin, worth over $1 million at the time of the sentence.
 Kadar refused to hand over the password to his Bitcoin digital wallet.

-Kadar was released from prison in 2024, but still faces federal charges in the United States.
-He was detained in Norway in December 2024 and his request for asylum has been rejected, albeit he has yet to be extradited.
+Kadar was released from an Israeli prison in 2024, but still faced federal charges in the United States.
+Initially, he fled to Norway to seek asylum, but his request was rejected.
+Consequently, Norwegian authorities held him in a psychiatric detention facility for nearly two years while he fought his extradition.
+Ultimately, his appeals failed, and he was extradited to the US to stand trial.

+In June 2026, Following his extradition to the United States, Kadar was arraigned in a federal court in Orlando, Florida.
+He faces multiple federal charges, including hate crimes, obstruction of the free exercise of religion, and making bomb threats against Jewish institutions and kindergartens.
+If convicted on all counts Kadar faces a maximum penalty of up to 35 years in federal prison.

 African-American journalist

 Juan M. Thompson, a former journalist for The Intercept, was charged with responsibility for at least eight of the incidents.
 According to media reports, Thompson had called in the threats in an attempt to frame a woman whom he had previously dated.
 According to the Federal Bureau of Investigation, the woman had been the subject of previous harassment by Thompson, which included an alleged attempt by him to falsely report her for possession of child pornography.
 On 13 June 2017, Thompson pleaded guilty to sending bomb threats to Jewish community centers.